 (i) What is the relative vorticity ξ at time t, using the given tangential velocity and radius?
 Assume that the water is undergoing rigid body rotation at all times.

 (ii) Assume that a water parcel has a mass equal to 1 kg What is the PV of a cylindrical parcel with radius 1 cm, the given latitude, and the ξ from (i).
 Note that the choice of the parcel mass will affect you your answer here for PV, but should not affect your later answer to part (iii).
 The important issue is that whatever mass you assume, you keep it constant.
+Use the definition of PV for an incompressible fluid.
+Note that for a fluid of constant depth in solid body rotation, there is has a uniform value of PV.

 (iii) Give the answer to (a).
 Use PV conservation, and determine the initial radius of the disk with ξ = 0.
 I get an answer slightly different from the answer in the text.
 Note that water parcels would tend to become elongated in the vertical as they "spin up" and approach the drain (due to the convergent flow), so that h will increase.